ohzecodes/Mock-Restaurant-with-2FA/README.md

-# Erkenci Restaurant website with PHP 2 Factor Authentication.
+# Mock Restaurant website with PHP 2 Factor Authentication.

 ## Overview

 This was a final project for the Web Development II Course.
-The Course covered PHP as a programing language and web development trifecta (HTML,JS,CSS).
-This project **does not** require to create a two factor authentication.
+This Course covered PHP as a programing language and web development trifecta (HTML,JS,CSS).
+The project **does not** require to create a two factor authentication.
 This is a feature that was implemented later.

-##### Prerequisites
+### Prerequisites

 1. PHP based file hosting that suppports `mail()` function for sending out email.
 2. Have nodejs and npm installed for building the project

-##### Purpose
+### Purpose

 This project started as a academic project where we were required to code a PHP Application.
 I used HTML and CSS for the front end initially.
-Later I discovered Pug and SCSS, So I reconstructed the codebase to use these technologies.
+Later I discovered _Pug (for writing clean HTML)_ and SCSS , So I reconstructed the codebase to use these technologies.
 The class was given about a month to complete this project.

-##### Scope
+### Scope

-The following items are in scope for this build:
+The following items are in scope for this build files:

-1. Adding, viewing, updating, and deleting Menu item
+- Adding, viewing, updating, and deleting Menu item
-2. Viewing, and Deleting Messages
+- Viewing, and Deleting Messages
-3. Viewing, and Deleting reservations
+- Viewing, and Deleting reservations
-4. Two Factor Authentication
+- Two Factor Authentication

 The Following items are out of scope for this build:

-1. The ability to add and remove users.
+- The ability to add and remove users.
-2. The ability to check if the user is a person or a bot.
-3. The abilty to accept payments.
+- The ability to accept payments.

-##### This project demonstrates
+### This project demonstrates

 - My technical skillset
 - My Abilty to write clean code